The Raj -

 The End of the Rule of the East India Company

-One lesson that was learned was that thousands of princes upon whom Britain relied to govern without the use of violence, had been alienated by the British reforms, particularly the Doctrine of Lapse and so taken part in the rebellion.
+One lesson that was learned was that thousands of princes upon whom Britain relied to govern without the use of violence, had been alienated by the British reforms, particularly the Doctrine of Lapse, introduced by Viceroy Dalhousie in the years before the outbreak of the Rebellion.
 If the British were to remain in India they had to learn to keep themselves at a distance from Indian culture and religion and policies after 1858 reflected this new trend.

-Instead India's traditional leaders were to become Britain's allies in the task of governing India.
+Henceforth, India's traditional leaders were to become Britain's allies in the task of governing India.
 Those Princes who still had control of their traditional territories were strengthened in their privileges and supported by the British with whom they now had common vested interests.
-Other Princes found themselves being restored to their former lands and local landowners also found themselves to be recipient of British patronage as the British sought to create a class of leaders who would remain loyal in return for having their ancient privileges confirmed.
+Some Princes found themselves being restored to their former lands and local landowners also found themselves recipients of British patronage as the British sought to create a class of leaders who would remain loyal in return for having their ancient privileges confirmed.

 Although the British policy of advancing westernisation came to a halt other reforms continued.
 Bridge building, telegraph laying and the extension of the railways became the focus of British efforts to develop India in a material sense.